ccsteinhardt/Course-projects/README.md

 # Course-projects
-# This repository contains projects completed for graduate course on generalized linear models at Wake Forest University, fall 2022.
+This repository contains projects completed for graduate courses on generalized linear models and statistical learning at Wake Forest University, fall 2022.